 First, you need to make vegan buttermilk.
-This is the key ingredient to create a moist bread texture.
+This is the key ingredient to creating a moist bread texture.
 Let me show you how to make vegan buttermilk in 10 minutes.
 You need:

-- An acidic ingredient – it can be apple cider vinegar, vinegar or lemon juice
+- An acidic ingredient – can be apple cider vinegar, vinegar, or lemon juice

 - A full-fat plant-based milk – soy milk gives the best texture but oat milk and almond milk would work too

 Then, all you need is the flour of your choice, I recommend a combo of white flour and whole-wheat flour for an earthy flavor.
 Finally, baking soda, which acts as a raising agent to make this yeast-free bread raised as regular artisan bread.